 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.

-Mariela Paredes, executive assistant at Hackensack Meridian Health, plans a getaway trip each year for her birthday.
-But as she approached her 40th birthday, she suddenly had a different idea.
+Mariela Paredes, executive assistant at Hackensack Meridian Health, plans a trip each year for her birthday.
+But as she approached her 40th birthday, she had a different idea.